Causal Inference Under Approximate Neighborhood Interference: Verifying Assumptions

-Our bandwidth rule \eqref{ourb} is based on the APL $\Delta(\bm{A})$ rather than the diameter, since the former is considered a more robust measurement of network width.\footnote{I thank a referee for this suggestion.} While the heuristics above pertain to the diameter, in fact the derived rate is accurate for the APL.
+Our bandwidth rule \eqref{ourb} is based on the APL $\mathcal{L}(\bm{A})$ rather than the diameter since the former is considered a more robust measurement of network width.\footnote{I thank a referee for this suggestion.} While the heuristics above pertain to the diameter, the derived rate is usually more accurate for the APL.
 As written in \cite{barabasi2015}, Ch.\ 3.8, ``for most networks [these heuristics offer] a better approximation to the average distance between two randomly chosen nodes, than to [the diameter].
 This is because [the diameter] is often dominated by a few extreme paths, while [the APL] is averaged over all node pairs, a process that supresses [sic] the fluctuations.''
-Hence, our calculations below will assume $\Delta(\bm{A}) \approx n^{1/d}$.
+Hence, our calculations below take $\mathcal{L}(\bm{A}) \approx n^{1/d}$.